 In addition to the prestige of being named Rembrandt Young Artists, winning ensembles receive cash prizes, master class instruction from Rembrandt musicians, and performance opportunities throughout the region.
 Competition winners also participate in the RYA Outreach Program, bringing interactive educational sessions to Chicago-area schools that lack an established music program.
 Click here to learn more and watch a brief video about our recent partnership with the Young Women’s Leadership Charter School.

-The Rembrandt Chamber Players Annual High School Chamber Music Competition is held on the first Sunday in February each year and is free and open to the public.
+The Rembrandt Chamber Musicians Annual High School Chamber Music Competition will be held on Sunday, February 13, 2022 in Anderson Chapel at North Park University.
+The competition is free and open to the public.
 Rembrandt musicians and specially invited guest judges evaluate participating groups.
 Winning ensembles are invited to perform at Rembrandt’s first concert of the spring season every year.

-This year will mark the 25th anniversary of the competition.
-Check out our upcoming events calendar for specific details about this year’s competition and watch a live video of last year’s winners here.
+This year will mark the 26th anniversary of the competition.
+Check out our upcoming events calendar for specific details about this year’s competition taking place online.

 In 2007, the Rembrandt Young Artists designation was established, enabling competition winners and honorable mentions to represent Rembrandt by performing in various settings for the entire year.
 Rembrandt also enhanced and expanded its competition in four ways: